jayc-1111/block-whiteboard/important-notes.md

 - **Fixes Applied**:
   - Fixed notification error with try/catch and proper function name
   - Enhanced modal close function to properly reset state
-  - Added category ID tracking to files (`file.dataset.categoryId`)
+  - Added folder ID tracking to files (`file.dataset.folderId`)
   - Modified board save to include expanded files
-  - Return file from `addFileToCategory` for proper reference
+  - Return file from `addFileToFolder` for proper reference

 - **Board Save Fix**:
   - When files are expanded, they move to `document.body`
   - Now checks for expanded files and includes them in save
-  - Tracks category ID to know where file belongs
+  - Tracks folder ID to know where file belongs
   - Bookmarks now saved with file data

 - **Extension Reset**: